Player Management

 }

-// Show only Easy and Hard options (indices 0 and 1)
+// Show only the Easy and Hard options (indices 0 and 1).

 await BoardSession.PresentAddPlayerSelector(new int[] { 0, 1 });